 Why I Love Butternut Squash?

 I like all sorts of squashes and pumpkins, but butternut squash is definitely my favorite one.
 It has such a great flavor that you can use to enrich a great variety of dishes, including savory and sweet recipes.
 It is not too sweet, like most of the squashes are, and it can be combined with a big number of spice mixes, like pumpkin spice mix, curry mix, Italian seasoning mix, and much much more.

 One morning, a few years back, I wanted to make something special just for me.
 I opened my fridge and I saw my baked butternut squash sitting in the airtight container, waiting for me to use it.
 In order not to make a big mess in the kitchen, I decided that I should try to make an omelette with it.
 I was also thinking that curry spice would give it a delicious spicy flavor, and my God I was right!
 And I have been making that exact omelette during the fall season since.

 Are you going to make this recipe?
 Give it a try, and let me know what you think of it in the comments below.
 I can’t wait to see your opinion.

 Baked Butternut Squash

-I don’t trow anything away.
-I use the skin in salads because it has fine nutty flavor and is very soft, and I even make seasoned seeds for snack.
+I don’t throw anything away.
+I use the skin in salads because it has fine nutty flavor and is very soft, and I even make seasoned seeds for a snack.
 Great huh?